Connect OpenAI (ChatGPT, Sora, Whisper) and Figma integrations

 Just drag and drop apps to automate existing workflows or build new complex processes.
 Solve problems across all areas and teams.

-Build your OpenAI (ChatGPT, Sora, DALL-E, Whisper) and Figma integrations.
+Build your OpenAI (ChatGPT, Sora, Whisper) and Figma integrations.

 Adds files to a specified vector store or, if not specified, creates a new vector store based on the configuration.